williameast/weast.cx/content/posts/about/me.md

 I completed my masters in Political Science at McGill University in Canada in 2019, and am now based in Berlin.
-I have worked on a couple of media projects in the past, such as the wonderful (Wind of Change Podcast)[https://crooked.com/podcast-series/wind-of-change/] with Patrick Keefe, and I used to write for (Nation)[http://nationnews.ca/].
+I have worked on a couple of media projects in the past, such as the wonderful [Wind of Change Podcast](https://crooked.com/podcast-series/wind-of-change/) with Patrick Keefe, and I used to write for [Nation](http://nationnews.ca/) on the political strife of First Nations Communities in Québec.

 I enjoy programming, chess, electronic music and am currently building out my workshop, where I am make silly little electronic devices that try to bring